Constraints on Relic Magnetic Black Holes

-Oppositely charged EMBHs can form binary systems in the early universe when they would have been packed together much more tightly than today.
-These binaries eventually spin down and merge.
-Assuming the EMBHs involved in the merger have $\mathcal{O}(1)$ the same charge, the merger will leave behind a new non-extremal black hole.
-The new black hole will have lost a 'chirp mass' fraction of its mass to electromagnetic and gravitational radiation and then, unprotected by an extremal charge, could rapidly Hawking radiate until it decays down to it's new extremal mass.
-Conservatively, we assume it will radiate off about $\sim M$, the mass of the EMBHs contributing to the merger.
-The hot radiation from these merger remnants gets reprocessed by the thermal bath, and ultimately reaches Earth as a $\gamma$-ray signal.
-We can place constraints on EMBH abundance by limiting the $\gamma$-ray signal from their merger remnants to be less than 2$\sigma$ above the diffuse extra-galactic $\gamma$-ray flux reported in the most recent isotropic background analysis of data collected by the Fermi-LAT Telescope \cite{Ackermann:2014usa}.
+Oppositely charged EMBHs can form binary systems in the early Universe.
+These binaries spin down and eventually merge.
+Assuming the EMBHs involved have approximately equal and opposite charges, the merger leaves behind a new non-extremal black hole.
+The new black hole will have lost a ``chirp mass'' fraction of its mass to EM and gravitational radiation and then, unprotected by an extremal charge, would rapidly Hawking radiate down to its new extremal mass.
+Conservatively, we assume it will radiate $\sim M$, the mass of the EMBHs.
+The hot radiation from these merger remnants gets reprocessed by the thermal bath, and reaches Earth as a gamma-ray signal.
+We can place constraints on the EMBH abundance by requiring this to be less than the 2$\sigma$ upper limit on the diffuse extra-galactic gamma-ray flux reported in the most recent isotropic background analysis of data collected by the Fermi-LAT Telescope \cite{Ackermann:2014usa}.